tripal/TripalTestSuite/README.md

 ##### Auto Running Seeders
-The DB seeder classes have an `auto_run` property, as shown in the example above, that control whether the seeder should run automatically before the testing stage begins.
+The DB seeder classes have an `auto_run` property, as shown in the example above, that controls whether the seeder should run automatically before the testing stage begins.
 However, you can also run the seeder manually by changing the `$auto_run` value to false then using the static `seed()` method.
 For example, within a test class, you can run `$seeder = UsersTableSeeder::seed()` which runs the `up()` method and returns an initialized seeder